jeromebar/gestDinner/README.md

 # gestDinner

-First project with AngularJS during my training at the Wild Code School.
+##First project with AngularJS at the Wild Code School.

+##Colabs
-Project in collaboration with paul-ka & qgallois.
+paul-ka & qgallois.